ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 ``sample3.csv``, and ``sample4.csv`` were loaded successfully (load statements appear in the console as the script runs).
 If the load failed for any reason an error message will be written to stdout.

+If the script ran without error, your ``claritynlp_test`` Solr core should have ingested 7016 documents.
+Verify this by opening a web browser to ``http://localhost:8983``, or if you have a hosted Solr instance, to its admin page.
+From the core selector at the left of the screen, select the ``claritynlp_test`` core and look in the ``Statistics`` window.
+The value of the ``Num Docs`` field should equal 7016.

 ClarityNLP expects the ingested documents to have a minimal set of fields, which appear in the next table: